Castle Veterinary Clinic terms & conditions

 To assist clients wishing to spread out payments, the practice accepts all major debit & credit cards (with the exception of American Express) without surcharge.

 For insured pets we kindly request clients pay their bill promptly and claim their fees back from their insurance provider.
-Direct claims are only available in exceptional circumstances and will incur an administration fee.
+Direct claims can only be authorised by a Director of the practice and will incur an administration fee.
 It remains the clients’ responsibility with insured animals to maintain and document all correspondence as required by the insurance company and to inform us of any relevant issues, in particular limitations and exclusions.

 Our procedure consent forms contain a fee estimate section which will be filled out on admission of your pet, this is only an estimate and subject to change depending on the condition of your pet, if you are concerned about fees please raise the matter early in the treatment planning stage so that it can be factored in to clinical recommendations for you.
 Whilst the extent of modern medicine is regularly a comfort for both client and clinician, our commitment to our clients means we do not intend to create financial liabilities beyond clients desires or means.
 Frank conversation is very much appreciated to enable us to tailor treatment plans to your needs.